Alluxio/alluxio/docs/en/Architecture.md

 ### Master

+Alluxio has two types of masters, primary master or secondary master.
+#### Primary Master
-Alluxio may be deployed in one of two master modes, [single master](Running-Alluxio-Locally.html) or [fault tolerant mode](Running-Alluxio-Fault-Tolerant.html).
-The master is primarily responsible for managing the global metadata of the system, for example, the file system tree.
-Clients may interact with the master to read or modify this metadata.
-In addition, all workers periodically heartbeat to the master to maintain their participation in the cluster.
-The master does not initiate communication with other components; it only interacts with other components by responding to requests.
+The primary master is primarily responsible for managing the global metadata of the system, for example, the file system tree.
+Clients may interact with the primary master to read or modify this metadata.
+In addition, all workers periodically heartbeat to the primary master to maintain their participation in the cluster.
+The primary master does not initiate communication with other components; it only interacts with other components by responding to requests.
+There is one and only one primary master in an Alluxio cluster.
+#### Secondary Master
+The secondary master replays journals written by the primary master and periodically writes checkpoints.
+It does not process any requests from any Alluxo components.
+#### Master Deployment
+Alluxio may be deployed in one of two master modes, [simple mode](Running-Alluxio-Locally.html) or [high availablity mode](Running-Alluxio-Fault-Tolerant.html).
+There must be one and only one primary master in both of the simple mode and the high availability mode.
+The simple mode can at most have one secondary master which cannot be promoted to the primary master.
+The high availability mode can have zero or more secondary masters, one of which can be promoted to the primary master if the primary master fails.

 ### Worker